nutanixworkshops/storagesolutions/files_smb_home_share/files_smb_home_share.rst

   Estimated time to complete: **1 HOUR**

-  **Due to limited resources, this lab should be completed as a group.**

-  AFS 3.0 requires AOS 5.6 or later and cannot be deployed on the AOS 5.5.0.6 cluster used for the remainder of Tech Summit labs.
-Refer to :ref:`cluster_details` to find the Cluster Virtual IP of the shared AOS 5.6 cluster assigned to your team.
-Do **NOT** deploy any additional VMs on the shared AOS 5.6 clusters.

-In this exercise you will use Prism to deploy Acropolis File Services (AFS), a native, distributed file server solution for Nutanix clusters.
-You will configure both SMB and NFS shares, and familiarize yourself with new features of the AFS offering.
+In this exercise you will use Files to configure a SMB share.

 Configuring SMB Home Share
 ++++++++++++++++++++++++++